olin/olinomic/rules.md

 ##215 (Mutable).
 There is a Gamemaster.
 The Gamemaster's solemn duty is to make sure the game runs smoothly.
 The Gamemaster

-1. keeps a record of all current players and strikes players from the record when they lose their player status
+1. keeps a record of all current players and their scores and strikes players from the record when they lose their player status
 2. counts votes on each rule-change and collects ballots in a manner of their choosing
 3. keeps an up-to-date rules list online
 4. informs players that they have violated a rule and of any penalties associated with that violation